szunami/blog-1/2017-03-14-data-types.html.md

 If we are treating it as an unsigned integer, it is a representation of the number 165.
 If we are treating it as a signed integer, it is a representation of the number -91.
 If we assume it is a piece of text, it gets even stranger.
-It's not valid ASCII, and in UTF-8 it is a continuation byte of a longer character sequence.
+It’s not valid ASCII, and in UTF-8 it is a continuation byte of a longer character sequence.
 It could also be an index into memory that informs us where the data we *really* seek can be found.

-It's impossible to tell purely by inspection, because bits are bits and carry no meta information.
+It’s impossible to tell purely by inspection, because bits are bits and carry no meta information.
 To describe bits, we encode that information in yet more bits, and anyone looking at the system has to agree to abide by arbitrary rules about interpreting meaning.
 Some examples of these arbitrary rules are text encodings